Back to Home

 5. Right to data portability

 1. the processing is based on consent pursuant to Art.
-6 (1) (a) or Art.
-9 (2) (a) GDPR or on a contract pursuant to Art.
-6 (1) (b) GDPR and
+6 para.
+1 lit. a) or Art.
+9 para.
+2 lit. a) GDPR or on a contract pursuant to Art.
+6 para.
+1 lit. b) GDPR and

-2. the processing is carried out using automated procedures.
+2. The processing is carried out using automated procedures.

-6. Right of objection
+6. Right to object

-The data subject has the right to object at any time to the processing of personal data concerning him or her based on Article 6 (1) (e) or (f) GDPR, for reasons related to his or her particular situation; this also applies to profiling based on these provisions.
-The controller shall no longer process the personal data unless he or she can demonstrate compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject, or the processing serves to assert, exercise or defend legal claims.
+The data subject has the right to object, on grounds relating to his or her particular situation, at any time to processing of personal data concerning him or her which is based on point (e) or (f) of Article 6(1) of the GDPR, including profiling based on those provisions.
+The controller shall no longer process the personal data unless the controller demonstrates compelling legitimate grounds for the processing which override the interests, rights and freedoms of the data subject or for the establishment, exercise or defence of legal claims.

 7. Right of withdrawal